-19. Lost Property
+18. Lost Property

 Please remember to mark your children's clothing with their name written clearly.
 Many items of clothing are found and it is difficult to locate owners if names are not on the items.
 Please label lunch and drink containers.
-Unclaimed lost property is stored in a green and blue toy boxes located on the verandah.
+Unclaimed lost property is stored in a container located on the Hawks veranda.

-20. Library
+19. Library

 All children have the opportunity to use the Library every Friday for borrowing.
-Each child is asked to have a library bag.
+Each child is asked to have a library bag please.

-21. Money Collection
+20. Money Collection

-Students will be required at various times to bring money to school (e.g. excursions, bookclub or sport).
-Money should be handed to the classroom teacher or to the office if it is attended.
+Students will be required at various times to bring money to school (e.g. excursions, book club or sport).
+Money should be handed in at the office.
 When it is necessary to send money to school for any purpose, please ensure that it is in a sealed envelope with the child's name, class and activity written on the envelope.
 Please ensure you have the correct money in the envelope as the office does not carry change.
+Money can also be paid online via our school website or the Schoolbytes parent portal.

-22. Newsletter
+21. Newsletter

-Newsletters outlining school happenings are sent home with children on Monday of even weeks of the term.
+Newsletters outlining school happenings are sent home with children on Mondays each fortnight.
 It is important to read this as we attempt to keep you regularly informed of news involving the school.
-P&C are encouraged to contribute to the newsletter as well as community.
-The newsletter is uploaded to the Skoolbag App.
+The P&C also send home notes as well about fundraising and events.
+The newsletter is uploaded to Schoolbytes and is on the school website.

-23. Painting Shirts
+22. Painting Shirts